LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 *******

-Methods are the fundamental process abstraction in many languages, including Lasso 9.
-Methods provide a means for encapsulating a series of expressions so that they can be called repeatedly as a group.
+Methods are the fundamental process abstraction in many languages, including Lasso 9. :dfn:`Methods` provide a means for encapsulating a series of expressions so that they can be called repeatedly as a group.
 Complex, multi-step tasks are best expressed as a group of related methods.
 A method is defined under a specific name and is associated with a signature and a code block.

 Signatures